 Rat Traps or Poison

 There are various types of traps to choose from.
 These include live traps, no-touch traps, snap traps, glue traps, and electric rat traps.
 A few decades ago, traps were a very popular way of catching these bothersome rodents.
 But the arrival of poisonous baits has changed things rapidly.
-Snap traps were very common, but it was a very inhumane way of eliminating of rats and it’s still inhumane.
+Snap traps were very common, but it was a very inhumane way of eliminating rats and it’s still inhumane.
 So, if you are a person who dislikes seeing dead animals or hurt animals, then this is not the method for you.
 This applies the same to glue traps.

 The only challenge is that traps are not very reliable as there are several cases of rats shying away from them.
 This makes the whole process to be difficult.

 The challenge with using rat poison, which is normally placed in food ingredients, is that rats are very cautious and it may take a lot of time for them to experiment and eat the bait.
-Also, they can be resistance to the bait, especially, if they find an alternative food source.
+Also, they can be resistant to the bait, especially, if they find an alternative food source.

 Which one is better?